Altova FlowForce Server 2026 Advanced Edition

 Useful tips

-In case you want to migrate data to a new machine in the future or restore it from a backup, the tips below will help you carry over data more easily:
+If you plan to migrate data to a new machine in the future or restore it from a backup, the following tips will help simplify the process:

 It is recommended to configure LicenseServer to have a fallback second server.
 For details, see the LicenseServer documentation (https://www.altova.com/documentation).